subwaymatch/accy570-course-site/content/course/unit-05/introduction-to-lists/index-out-of-range.md

 ---
-title: What happens if you use an index that is out of range?
+title: What happens if you use an index that is out of range? 🙀
 questions:
   - multiple-choice/retrieve-items-from-list-07
   - multiple-choice/retrieve-items-from-list-08
 ---

 What happens if you try to retrieve an item that is out of range?
-Python will throw an `IndexError`.
+Python will throw an `IndexError` 🚫.
 You will often encounter this error because you forget the index begin at 0 instead of 1.

 ```python
 tickers = ['AAPL', 'MSFT']